edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     If you require the OS image to be available in another region, [let us know](https://github.com/edgelesssys/constellation/issues/new?assignees=&labels=&template=feature_request.md&title=Support+new+AWS+image+region:+xx-xxxx-x).

     You can find a list of all [regions in AWS's documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).

+    By default, Constellation uses `m6a.xlarge` VMs (4 vCPUs, 16 GB RAM) to create your cluster.
+Optionally, you can switch to a different VM type by modifying **instanceType** in the configuration file.
+Supported are all nitroTPM-enabled machines.
+Refer to the [list of nitroTPM-enabled instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enable-nitrotpm-prerequisites.html) or run `constellation config instance-types` to get the list of all supported options.
     </tabItem>
     <tabItem value="azure-manually" label="Azure (manually)">